lightszentip/ci-docker-php-node/README.md

 CI Docker container for gitlab ci and github runner

-This Repository build each day the current version of the dockerfile for the php versions 7.4,8,8.1 and 8.2
+This Repository build each day the current version of the dockerfile for the php versions 8.1,8.2 und 8.3

 The image can use in each gitlab-ci and github action pipeline to build php apps with composer and npm